spamhaus/pdns-logger/README.md

 If you need a debian or an ubuntu package, the repository includes everything you need.

+First, you need to install the build environment and the required developent libraries.
 ```bash
 apt-get install cdbs debhelper devscripts cmake build-essential pkg-config libprotobuf-c-dev libsqlite3-dev
 ```

+Then you need to start the configuration, compilation and the build of the packages.
+Don't worry, it's a single command:
 ```bash
 dpkg-buildpackage -uc -us -b
 ```